vlang/v/doc/docs.md

 }
 ```

 Modules can be imported using keyword `import`.
-When using types, functions, and consts from other modules, the full path must be specified.
+When using types, functions, and constants from other modules, the full path must be specified.
 In the example above, `name := get_line()` wouldn't work.
 That means that it's always clear from which module a function is called

 ## Arrays